 They started Beachbody back in 1998.
 It sought to develop top physical fitness workouts to help people achieve their health and wellness goals.
 These programs are called, Insanity, P90X, 80 Day Obsession, Body Beast, Shift Shop, and they are designed to help you tone and shape your body the way you want it to be.

-On top of those fitness programs, these two men also got their company to develop a lot of nutritious supplements called, Energize, Hydrate, Recover, Recharge, Shakeology.
+On top of those fitness programs, these two men also got their company to develop many nutritious supplements called, Energize, Hydrate, Recover, Recharge, Shakeology.
 The last one is supposed to be a healthy protein shake that replaces some of your meals.

 Both sets of programs are designed to work with different fitness goals.
 They leave those goals up to you.
-They just supply the fitness programs and the supplements to get the job done.
+They supply fitness programs and supplements to get the job done.

-The company uses natural ingredients yet those elements do not seem to stop the many side effects you can get when you take their supplements.
+The company uses natural ingredients, yet those elements do not seem to stop the many side effects you can get when taking their supplements.

-Besides using their own website to sell their products, which include the fitness program, the supplements as well as workout equipment, they enlist people to become coaches and do the marketing for them.
+Besides using their own website to sell their products, including fitness programs, supplements, and workout equipment, they enlist people to become coaches and do the marketing for them.

 However, that is the company’s problem, not anyone else’s.
-Then the company works in simple MLM fashion and raise the price of their products to cover their expenses and compensation promises.
+Then the company works in a simple MLM fashion and raises the price of their products to cover their expenses and compensation promises.

 If you want to know how Beachbody works, all you have to do is look at any standard MLM corporation as they all work the same.

-In order to make money, you need to be an expert salesman as well as being in some kind of good physical shape.
+To make money, you need to be an expert salesman and be in good physical shape.
 Plus, you have to beat the competition of your fellow coaches along with the company.

-That makes it very difficult for you to make enough money although it has been said that good coaches can make about $1,000 if they are lucky.
-Of course, you have to pay $40 sign up fee and $16 a month website maintenance which adds to your burden along with buying the products you have to sell
+That makes it very difficult for you to make enough money, although it has been said that good coaches can make about $1,000 if they are lucky.
+Of course, you have to pay a $40 sign-up fee and $16 a month for website maintenance which adds to your burden along with buying the products you have to sell

 You may not reach that low $1,000 figure at all.